Kaishiyoku/kaishiyoku/README.md

 ### Hi there 👋

 I'm a senior software developer from Germany.
 I'm currently working with PHP and Vue.js.
-In my free time I mostly program using the Laravel framework, React, Alpine.js and TailwindCSS.
+In my free time I mostly program using the Laravel framework, React and TailwindCSS.

 My favorites: